freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 Copy file from source to destination preserving same mode.

 Here are the list of commands frequently used by adiminstrator.
-This is not a complete but it’s a compact list of commands to refer when needed.
+This is not a complete but it’s a compact list of commands to refer to if and when needed.